-One of the big challenges in project management then is the definition and attribution of individual roles in projects that often require expertise and involvement from across an organisation.
+One of the big challenges in project management then is the definition and attribution of individual roles in projects that often require expertise and involvement from across an organization.
 Today, I want to take a look at how these roles and responsibilities are defined and maintained and the importance in doing so.

 The PRINCE2 methodology definition